-What are Roof Heat Cables?
+What are Roof Heat Wires?

-Why You Shouldn’t Use a Roof Heat Cable for Ice Dams in 2023
+Why You Shouldn’t Use a Roof Heat Cable for Ice Dams

 1) Roof Heat Cables Can Be Dangerous